ModdingX/ModListCreator/README.md

 | `output`          | Defines the output directory for generated files   |
 | `workingDir`      | Defines the path where input and output should be  |

+You can combine multiple arguments in one command.
+You can see the usage below.

 ### MD / Markdown / HTML
 To use this argument, use the following command: